joes0451/ADev/ReadMe.txt

         download from GitHub.

 App Bundle:
+		For best results it is recommended to use Gradlew by setting "use_gradlew" to "true" in config.properties.

 		Support for Gradle, Kotlin and Flutter.
 		Recommended to use Gradle version 5.5.1 or higher.

-		If you are letting Google Play handle your signing:
+		If you are letting Google Play handle your signing, generate your Keystore .jks file using Java 'keytool' or use this:

 		Fill in App Bundle Password realted items in config.properties, then use "Project->Generate Key Store" to generate a Keystore for use with App Bundles.